-- Enable/disable new idea submissions: When new idea submissions are disabled, users will be able to vote on existing cards but won't be able to suggest new ideas.
+Enable/disable new idea submissions: When new idea submissions are disabled, users will be able to vote on existing cards but won't be able to suggest new ideas.

-- Show/hide number of votes for each idea: Users will see how many have voted on each idea.
+- Show/hide the number of votes for each idea: Users will see how many have voted on each idea.

 - Remove productboard branding (premium feature available on the Scale and Enterprise plan): Hides the "powered by Productboard" badge

 - Customize Portal primary color: Match your brand's color scheme